micmejia/bible-dump/NKJV/2 Samuel/2 Sam 2.md

 Then Abner said to Joab, "Let the young men now arise and compete before us."
 And Joab said, "Let them arise."

 ###### 15
-So they arose and went over by number, twelve from Benjamin, _followers_ of Ishbosheth the son of Saul, and twelve from the servants of David.
+So they arose and went over by number, twelve from Benjamin, followers of Ishbosheth the son of Saul, and twelve from the servants of David.

 ###### 16
-And each one grasped his opponent by the head and _thrust_ his sword in his opponent's side; so they fell down together.
-Therefore that place was called the Field of Sharp Swords, which _is_ in Gibeon.
+And each one grasped his opponent by the head and thrust his sword in his opponent's side; so they fell down together.
+Therefore that place was called the Field of Sharp Swords, which is in Gibeon.

 ###### 17
 So there was a very fierce battle that day, and Abner and the men of Israel were beaten before the servants of David.

 ###### 18
 Now the three sons of Zeruiah were there: Joab and Abishai and Asahel.
-And Asahel _was_ _as_ fleet of foot as a wild gazelle.
+And Asahel was as fleet of foot as a wild gazelle.

 ###### 19
 So Asahel pursued Abner, and in going he did not turn to the right hand or to the left from following Abner.

 ###### 20
-Then Abner looked behind him and said, "_Are_ you Asahel?"
-He answered, "I _am._"
+Then Abner looked behind him and said, "Are you Asahel?"
+He answered, "I am."

 ###### 21
 And Abner said to him, "Turn aside to your right hand or to your left, and lay hold on one of the young men and take his armor for yourself."
 But Asahel would not turn aside from following him.